-ADAPTED PE: Using Visual Support Cues for Children with Autism
+WEBINAR: Introduction to Using Visual Support Cues in PE for Children with Autism

 *Participants that purchase this webinar will receive a $10 credit towards the full 10 hour course on Using Visual Support Cues for Children with Autism.

 Using Visual Support Cues with Children with Autism.
-10 Hour Course ($99)
+Enrolling Now: 10 Hour Course ($99)

 Teaching Children with Autism.
-Graduate Credit Course (only runs from June 11th - Sept 3rd) ($550)
+Graduate Credit Course (offered next in Summer 2019) ($550)

 Martin Block is a Professor in Kinesiology in the Curry School of Education at the University of Virginia where he teaches courses in adapted physical education and motor development.
 He is the author of over 75 peer reviewed articles, 20 chapters in books, and 5 books on adapted physical education and motor development including A Teachers’ Guide to Including Students with Disabilities in General Physical Education (3rd edition) and Developmental and Adapted Physical Activity Assessment.